MicahElliott/captain/README.md

 [Husky](https://typicode.github.io/husky/), and
 [Overcommit](https://github.com/sds/overcommit), Captain is:

+- Tiny, transparent, no deps: read and understand the whole code base (one small Zsh file) in minutes
 - Simple: workflow is just calling commands or the scripts you already have
-- No dependencies: if you have Zsh installed (it's everywhere!), you're already done
 - Client-compatible: other managers don't play nice with some git clients (eg, magit)
 - Basic: config is just a `.capt/share.sh` control file with shell arrays of scripts for each hook (no yaml etc)
 - Clear and concise: your standard git-hooks become one-line calls to `capt`
 - Fun: get ideas for new checks and be entertained by the Captain!
 - All documentation right here: this readme is all you need
-- Tiny and transparent: read and understand the whole code base (one file) in minutes
-- Language/tool agnostic: don't need to know npm, yum, gem, pip, etc
+- Language/tool agnostic: don't need to know npm, yum, gem, pip, etc; works with any code base
-- Hands-off: Captain doesn't try to install things for you
+- Hands-off: Captain doesn't try to install things for you (see _External Tools Installation_ below)
 - Extensible, custom for each dev: run your own checks in addition to standards

 Captain also has most of the features of other managers:

 - Shareable: your whole team has a set of common hooks/checks
-- Batteries: vars for which files changed, multi-OS functions
+- Batteries: vars for which files changed, multi-OS functions, extra built-in hooks
 - Customizeable: run checks in parallel, with verbosity, etc; run from personal dirs or team's

 ## Installation